Kelsey Ennis

 Welcome to my site!
 I am currently working as a Graduate Research Assistant at Colorado State University in Fort Collins.
 I am pursuing a Master's degree in Atmospheric Science, advised by Dr. Libby Barnes and co-advised by Dr. Eric Maloney.

 Originally I am from, East Windsor, a small town in New Jersey just outside of Princeton.
 I grew up there my whole life and I loved it.
-We were close to Manhattan, NY, Philadelphia, PA, and not a far drive to the famous Jersey shore.
+We were close to Manhattan, NY, Philadelphia, PA, and not a far drive to the infamous Jersey shore.
 I was fortunate to have grown up there, the memories I made are irreplaceable.

 In 2019, I moved to Daytona Beach, Florida for undergraduate.
 I attended Embry Riddle Aeronautical University where I pursued a Bachelor's of Science in Meteorology and minored in applied mathematics.
 During my time there I was involved in undergraduate research, tutoring for the meteorology department, Tri Sigma Sorority, Vice President in Senior Class Council, and I worked for the university's Campus Safety Administration.
 I graduated in May 2023 and was awarded: Meteorology Student of the Year by the Meteorology dept., President of the Year by Fraternity & Sorority life, and ERAU's most prestigious undergraduate award, the John C. Adams, Jr. Community Service Award.
 The community service award is presented to one graduating senior per year in recognition of all the time and efforts the student has given to the university and the local community during their time at ERAU, it was an honour to have been recognized.